• Frequently Asked Questions

 As our sole trainer, my qualifications and experience are extensive.
 In 2023, I graduated from the Highland Canine International School for Dog Trainers as a certified Master Dog Trainer in the top 10 scores of my class.
 This was a 960-hour in-person intensive program in which I learned the ins & outs of not only training everything from service dogs to aggression cases and K9s, but communicating with clients and responsibly operating a business.

-Since graduation, I have only continued my education and certification, with mentorships under several other trainers, AKC Evaluator certification, and affiliate membership with the International Association of Canine Professionals.
+Since graduation, I have only continued my education and certification, with mentorships under several other trainers, and an affiliate membership with the International Association of Canine Professionals.
 I take great pride in my education and expertise.

 Where is your facility?